Woman sentenced to jail for 2018 jail protest

 They also opposed Bristol County Sheriff Thomas Hodgson’s support of the Trump administration’s immigration policies.

-The Republican sheriff has offered to send detainees to help build Trump’s border wall with Mexico as his jail is one of the few in New England that houses ICE detainees.
+The Republican sheriff has offered to send detainees to help build President Donald Trump’s border wall with Mexico.
+His jail is one of the few in New England that houses ICE detainees.

 Two others arrested at the protest were sentenced to 10 days in prison as part of a plea deal.
 Another paid a $3,000 fine.